ipfs-shipyard/ipfs-deploy/README.md

 ## API

-There is an API so, however it is somewhat unstable and subject to change.
+> There is an API so, however it is somewhat unstable and subject to change.

 Please check [md/api.md](md/api.md) for further information!

-## Security

-- We use `dotenv` to handle credentials.
-Never commit your `.env` file to source control.
-- By default, we do **not** upload hidden files (dot files) to IPFS.
-If you are sure you want them to be added, use the flag `-H, --hidden`.

 ## Contributing